-So when people say things that hurt your feelings, you need to stop for a moment and think if you actually see them as valuable people, whether you place them at the upper levels of your social pyramid.
-If you don’t, then you can happily leave their comments and opinions behind you.
+So when people say hurtful things, stop for a moment and think.
+Ask yourself if you see them as valuable people you place at the upper levels of your social pyramid.

 You are what you are, and your worth is what you think it is.
 As long as you know that, it simply doesn’t matter what anybody says or thinks about you.

-Your inner being might be fiercely baying for their blood when you take personal offence at things they say to you.
-After all, your mind is already in a threat perception mode, and it’s giving you signals to react for your survival.
+Your inner being might be fiercely baying for their blood when you take personal offense at things they say to you.
+After all, your mind is already in threat perception mode, and it’s giving you signals to react for your survival.

-It could even be a message, an email, a meme, an emoji – just some characters on a screen—that could set you off.
-Just note, it’s not a real person standing right in front of you saying those things, It’s just a digital display that’s enough to rub you the wrong way.
+It could even be a message, an email, a meme, an emoji—some characters on a screen—that could set you off.
+It’s just a digital display that’s enough to rub you the wrong way.

 Whether it’s out of anger, envy, greed, hate, or something else, your impulsive reactions on the spot are never your best responses.
 Frankly, if someone were to film you during those moments, you might be nearly shocked to watch yourself erupting with that ferocity.

-A simple rule for such times: Don’t react then and there.
+Once again, the simple rule to follow for such times: Don’t react then and there.

-Viktor Frankl, Austrian psychiatrist and psychotherapist who developed the psychological approach known as logotherapy, famously said:
+Viktor Frankl, the Austrian psychotherapist who developed the psychological approach known as logotherapy, famously said:

 Create a space between their provocative behavior and your knee-jerk response.

 Just one minute might be enough to make sure you don’t start spewing out venom in a speedy reaction.
-You take a deep breath and take a step back.
-That’s like you literally take a step back, or even leave the scene and go for a walk outside.
+Take a deep breath and take a step back.
+It’s like you literally take a step back, or even leave the scene and go for a walk outside.

 I’m not even going to dignify that with a response.